Marie is a college student interested in horses, science, literature, human nature, '90s music, action movies, the outdoors, and baking.

 I know my course.
 (II. ii.
 573-577)

-Hamlet’s clever plan to reveal Claudius’ guilt shows his quality and virtue, as well as his admirable self-control against acting rashly.
+Hamlet’s clever plan to reveal Claudius’ guilt shows his quality and virtue and his admirable self-control against acting rashly.
 Although this initial introduction to Hamlet provides the perfect recipe for a tragic hero, he eventually falls from his virtue into a spiral of corruption.

 Hamlet’s corruption stems from the influence of other characters in the play.
 Hamlet’s sadness over his father’s death is caused by Claudius, who poisoned King Hamlet.
-Not only must Hamlet deal with the death of his father, but he is also greatly distraught because of Gertrude’s hasty marriage to Claudius.
+Not only must Hamlet deal with his father's death, but he is also greatly distraught because of Gertrude’s hasty marriage to Claudius.
 He spends several months grieving in a depression, which he attempts to explain to Claudius and Gertrude:

 ‘Tis not alone my inky cloak, good mother,